Welcome back, Rush Limboy and the EIB Network, where we say, folks, I say more in five seconds than most hosts say an entire week.

 This is a portion of a new ad for Martha Coakley, paid for by the Democrat National Committee.

-But you gotta look under the hood to find the real Scott Brown.
+He drives around in a pickup truck, but you've got to look under the hood to find the real Scott Brown.

-On health care, Brown wants to be the deciding vote to kill Ted Kennedy's legislation.
+On healthcare, Brown wants to be the deciding vote to kill Ted Kennedy's legislation.

 Oh, T wants to kill Ted Kennedy's legislation.